ndcn/infer-subc/README.md

 > ***NOTE**: Proceed to the Organelle Quantification section below if you have already created instance segmentations using a separate method.*

 The starting point for `infer-subc` analysis pipeline is to perform instance segmentation on single or multichannel confocal microscopy images, where each channel labels a different intracellular component.
 Each channel or organelle will be segmented from a single intensity channel.
-The subsequent analysis is performed at a single-cell level, so a mask of the cell area is required.
+The subsequent analysis is performed at a single-cell level, so a mask of the cell area will also be carried out.

 We recommend that you use our `infer-subc` implementation for Napari called [`organelle-segmenter-plugin`](https://github.com/ndcn/organelle-segmenter-plugin).
-This will allow users to systematically test segmentation settings for each organelles, then batch process all organelles of interest across multiple cells at a time.
-Alternatively, you can utilize the included set of Jupter Notebooks to work through the segmentation process step by step for each cell.
+This will allow users to systematically test segmentation settings for each organelles, then batch process all organelles of interest across multiple cells at a time within the Napari GUI.
+Alternatively, you can utilize the included set of Jupter Notebooks or your own python script to work through the segmentation process step by step for each cell.

 ### <ins>Option A:</ins> [Napari Plugin](https://github.com/ndcn/organelle-segmenter-plugin) 🔌